asefahmed500/ContentCraft-AI/README.md

 ├── middleware.ts               # Next.js middleware (for route protection)
 └── README.md
 ```
 Note: The `src/app/(app)/` directory (which previously housed the user dashboard and settings) has been removed.
-User-specific campaign interactions are now primarily managed through the admin dashboard or direct API calls.
-UI for user settings (name/password change) has been removed, though the APIs exist.
+User-specific interactions are now primarily managed through the admin dashboard or direct API calls.
+User profile settings (name/password change) are available via API.

 ## 🤖 AI Flows (Genkit)